Hosea Bible Study: Getting to Know God Better

 Book of Hosea: Old Testament Bible Study

 Hosea from the Old Testament is often known for its harsh words but is also a book about hope.
 In the Jewish Hebrew Bible, Hosea was one of twelve prophets.
 He was known for making some very interesting decisions.
 It was his decisions that caused him to view Israel in a unique way.

 God had asked Hosea to marry a woman of harlotry.
 Most people, even if they thought God was truly asking them to do such a thing, would have a hard time obeying.
 Yet, Hosea, being a true follower of God, married Gomer, a harlot.
 After he married her, she had an affair.
 As you can imagine Hosea became very jealous, betrayed, and humiliated.
-This colored his view on how God viewed Israel.
+This colored his view of how God viewed Israel.

 Hosea spent his years preaching to the people of Israel - God's people.
 He compared God's relationship to His people as a marriage.
-Just as God expects total commitment of a husband and a wife to one another, he also expects it from His people and Himself.
+Just as God expects a total commitment of a husband and a wife to one another, he also expects it from His people and Himself.
 Yet, as human nature has a tendency to do, the Israelites were not faithful to God, worshipping many other gods.

 The Chosen People of God Are Unfaithful

 During early times of Hosea's ministry, Israel was doing very well economically.
 In the Earth's past, the more plentiful riches are, the more spiritual trouble occurs.
-Israel was not different.
+Israel was no different.
 Israel began worshipping other gods, more than God our Lord.
-One in particular was Baal, which Hosea sites several times in his book.
-They were building shrines to these other gods and even felt there was a legitimacy to Sacred Prostitution, as if prostitution could truly be a sacred element.
+One, in particular, was Baal, which Hosea sites several times in his book.
+They were building shrines to these other gods and even felt there was a legitimacy to Sacred Prostitution as if prostitution could truly be a sacred element.
 This was an abomination to God and saddened Hosea.
 Israel was not unique during this time, but God held them more accountable due to their being the chosen people.
-Hosea recognized Israelites being the same as men before them and after when he stated, "But like Adam they have transgressed the covenant.
+Hosea recognized Israelites being the same as men before them and after when he stated, "But like Adam, they have transgressed the covenant."